ivohutasoit/ShortSage/README.md

 # ShortSage - a SMS Gateway
 ShortSage is a SMS Gateway for generic uses.
 We give you customable and flexible features for your business.
-Currently, we have focus on first build with some features under construction.
+Currently, we have focused on first build with some features for basic use by customer.

 Some list of task to be completed on next implementation are:
 <ol>